 Premium Casual Dining restaurants target the best of both worlds: the millennials or the youth as well as the families.
 Hence, this format comes with a wide range of customer base to deal with, and this comes to their advantage.

 Millennials or High Net Worth Individuals (HNI)

 Since more and more youngsters are growing to be fascinated by eating out rather than eating home-cooked food, parents and families are also adjusting to the eating habits of their children and seek to spend more time with them.
-Families, especially those in the upper-middle-class section look out for family dining options that are economically viable for them and offers a premium ambiance to enjoy at with their entire families.
+Families, especially those in the upper-middle-class section lookout for family dining options that are economically viable for them and offer a premium ambiance to enjoy at with their entire families.